People Incorporated: 2010s

+In February 2010, IAC's Match.com acquired Singlesnet, an online dating site.

+In May 2010, the company acquired DailyBurn, a fitness site.
+The company sold a majority interest in DailyBurn to founder Andy Smith in July 2022.

-IAC's largest shareholder, Liberty Media, exited the company in 2010, following a protracted dispute over the 2008 spinoffs.
-Liberty traded its IAC stock for $220 million in cash, plus ownership of Evite and Gifts.com.
+In December 2010, following a protracted dispute over the 2008 spinoffs, Liberty traded its IAC stock for $220 million in cash, plus ownership of Evite and Gifts.com.
 On the same day, Diller stepped down as CEO but remained chairman, and Match.com CEO Greg Blatt was appointed to succeed him.

-That same year, IAC acquired dating site Singlesnet and fitness site DailyBurn.
+In 2012, IAC acquired People Inc., (then called About.com).
+In 2017, IAC renamed it Dotdash.

+In January 2013, IAC acquired Tutor.com for a reported price of just under $40 million.

-In January 2013, IAC acquired online tutoring firm Tutor.com.
-On August 3, 2013, IAC sold Newsweek to the International Business Times on undisclosed terms.
-On December 22, 2013, IAC fired their director of corporate communications, Justine Sacco, after an AIDS joke she posted to Twitter went viral, being re-tweeted and scorned around the world.
+In August 2013, IAC sold Newsweek to the International Business Times on undisclosed terms.

+In December 2013, IAC fired Justine Sacco, director of corporate communications, after she posted an AIDS joke regarding her upcoming trip to Africa to Twitter, which went viral.
 The incident became a byword for the need for people to be cautious about what they post on social media.

-In 2014, IAC acquired ASKfm for an undisclosed sum.
+In June 2014, the company acquired HowAboutWe.
+In August 2014, IAC acquired ASKfm for an undisclosed sum.

+IAC sold Urbanspoon to Zomato in January 2015 for around $50 million.

-In November 2015, IAC and Match Group announced the closing of Match Group's previously announced initial public offering.
+In November 2015, IAC completed the initial public offering of Match Group.

-In May 2017, HomeAdvisor combined with Angie's List, forming the new publicly traded company ANGI Homeservices Inc. The company made its stock market debut in October 2017.
-In October 2018, ANGI made its first acquisition of on-demand platform Handy.
+In May 2017, HomeAdvisor combined with Angie's List, forming ANGI Homeservices Inc. The company became a public company in October 2017.
+In October 2018, ANGI acquired Handy.

 In January 2019, IAC sold Citysearch parent CityGrid to eLocal.

-In July 2019, IAC made its largest investment ever in the world's largest peer-to-peer car sharing marketplace, Turo.
-Later that year, IAC acquired Care.com.
-In December 2019, IAC and Match Group entered into an agreement providing for the full separation of Match Group from the remaining businesses of IAC.
+In July 2019, IAC invested $250 million in Turo.

+In August 2019, the company acquired NurseFly for $15 million.